Tesla stops accepting bitcoin, citing ‘great cost to the environment.’ The cryptocurrency’s value sank.

 The move also raised questions about Tesla’s decision to buy $1.5 billion in bitcoin months earlier, when the massive energy use connected to the cryptocurrency has been known for years.

 Some prominent figures in the tech world, including Bill Gates, have been critical of the impact that cryptocurrencies have on climate change.
+Early on Thursday morning, Musk chimed in again on Twitter with a graph showing rising energy consumption for bitcoin.

 But others have promoted the hope that bitcoin may eventually be good for the environment.

-Twitter CEO Jack Dorsey shared a white paper espousing as much last month, declaring that bitcoin “incentivizes renewable energy.”
-Musk replied to that tweet with a simple “True” on Apr.
-22.
+Twitter CEO Jack Dorsey shared a white paper espousing as much last month and declared that bitcoin “incentivizes renewable energy.”
+Musk replied to that tweet with a simple “True” on April 22.

 Despite his recent enthusiasm for bitcoin, Musk said Tesla will not change its position until the currency uses fewer fossil fuels.